-Maritime Associate of Applied Science
+Maritime Concentration Associate of Applied Science in Transportation Technology

 The Maritime Technology Option provides training for becoming a captain, deckhand or engineer who works on a vessel.
 These employees operate and maintain civilian-owned deep-sea merchant ships, tugboats, towboats, ferries, barges, offshore supply vessels, cruise ships and other waterborne crafts.